MicrosoftDocs/azure-docs/articles/cognitive-services/language-support.md

 manager: cgronlun
 ms.service: cognitive-services
 ms.topic: article
-ms.date: 08/29/2018
+ms.date: 09/05/2018
 ms.author: erhopf
 ms.reviewer: ''
 ---

-# Supported natural languages for Azure Cognitive Services
+# Natural language support for Azure Cognitive Services

 Azure Cognitive Services enables you to build applications that see, hear, speak with, and understand your users.
 Between these services, more than three dozen languages are supported, allowing users to communicate with your application in natural ways.